 Households may drop off as much latex or oil-based paint as the PaintCare drop-off site is willing to accept.

-Businesses may drop off any amount of latexbased paint the PaintCare drop-off site is willing to accept, but limits may apply to oil-based paint.
+Businesses may drop off any amount of latex-based paint the PaintCare drop-off site is willing to accept, but limits may apply to oil-based paint.
 Visit www.paintcare.org/business-limits for more information.
+Painting contractors based outside of the District may use PaintCare drop-off sites and events for paint purchased on behalf of customers in the District.